 Cloudways hosting provides Varnish cache, which is a caching HTTP reverse proxy.
 This type of cache accelerates specific types of traffic.
 In this instance, Varnish is an HTTP accelerator.

 Here’s what that means in simple teams.

-Varnish cache sits in front of the webserver and takes the output that it delivers to a visitor and caches the HTTP content to deliver in a much faster method.
+Varnish cache sits in front of the webserver, takes the output it delivers to a visitor, and caches the HTTP content to deliver in a much faster method.
 It can speed delivery of HTTP from 300x-1000x faster than typical HTTP output.

-If you use the WP Rocket caching plugin in WordPress, it will automatically detect and configure itself to work with Varnish, saving you a lot of hassle and time.
+Using the WP Rocket caching plugin in WordPress will automatically detect and configure itself to work with Varnish, saving you a lot of hassle and time.

-Cloudways also offers Redis cache, which is an important VPS optimization tool for server targeted caching.
+Cloudways also offers Redis cache, an important VPS optimization tool for server-targeted caching.
 It speeds up communication within the server for database calls and messaging by optimizing various data types and structures for faster communication.

 On your Cloudways Server settings, visit Packages and Settings.